RinLovesYou/gettrdl/README.md

 download the version appropriate for your system in [releases](https://github.com/RinLovesYou/gettrdl/releases/latest)<br>
 run it in cmd like `gettrdl https://gettr.com/post/id` and it will download it to the folder it's running in.

+# Build it yourself

+building this projects is rather simple, install the .net 6.0 preview and clone this repository.<br>
+edit the .csproj file to build for your system, win-x64/linux-x64/osx-x64/linux-arm/etc...<br>
+run `dotnet restore`, then `dotnet publish --configuration Release`

 # How

 if you really care how it works here's a really simple explanation